November 30, 2010

 There are many things going on within the confines of my "world" that are beyond my ability to fix.
 I am physically experiencing severe back pain and not certain what type of care to pursue.
 My Mom is having health issues and awaiting surgery.

 The holiday season is approaching and grief seems to be rearing it's ugly head.
 Our ministry is currently seeking to officially become a non-profit organization but we've been unable to find help in filing the necessary paperwork.
-We've finally have funds available but people aren't even returning our calls.
+We've finally have funds available but people aren't returning our calls.

 The never ending list